-This isn't the time to whine about how much more everyone else is making than you or how you take on twice as much work as they do.
-Even if it's true, the tone you set won't make you look good.
-Also, don't talk about how much your own expenses, like rent or loans, have gone up.
-Your outside expenses are not part of your manager's concern or consideration.
+This isn't the time to whine about how much more everyone else is making more than you or how you take on twice as much work as they do.
+Even if it's true, complaining rarely convinces bosses to loosen the purse-strings.

 Is a Promotion a Possibility?